ewaldmire/ascender/docs/collections.md

 ## Collections

-Ascender supports the use of Ansible Collections.
+climber supports the use of Ansible Collections.
 This section will give ways to use Collections in job runs.

 ### Project Collections Requirements

-If you specify a collections requirements file in SCM at `collections/requirements.yml` of a project, then Ascender will install collections from that file to a special cache folder in project updates.
+If you specify a collections requirements file in SCM at `collections/requirements.yml` of a project, then climber will install collections from that file to a special cache folder in project updates.
 Before a job runs, the roles and/or collections will be copied from the special cache folder to the job temporary folder.